Ritik-Sikka/The-Developers-Arena-Week-2-Task/README.md

 # Student Grade Calculator (Python)

-## 📌 Project Overview
+## Project Overview
-The Student Grade Calculator is a beginner-friendly Python program that calculates a student's grade based on their marks.
+This project is a beginner-friendly Python program that calculates a student's grade based on marks entered by the user.
-It uses decision-making, loops, functions, and basic error handling to ensure correct and user-friendly output.
+It uses decision-making, loops, functions, and basic error handling to ensure correct and reliable output.

-This project is created as part of **Week 2 – Making Decisions & Repeating Tasks in Python**.
+This project is part of **Week 2 – Making Decisions & Repeating Tasks in Python**.

 ---

-## 🎯 Features
+## Features
 - Takes student name and marks as input
 - Validates marks (0–100 only)
-- Assigns grades using if-elif-else
+- Uses if-elif-else for grading
 - Displays encouraging messages
-- Uses functions for clean code structure
+- Uses functions for clean code
 - Handles invalid inputs safely

 ---

-## 🧠 Grading Logic
+## Grading Logic
 | Marks Range | Grade |
 |------------|-------|
 | 90–100 | A |